preusser/q27/README.md

     clock speed (performance of a single solver).

-2. As the problem is heavily compute- rather than communication-bound, further optimzation potential may be explored in:
+2. As the problem is heavily compute- rather than communication-bound, further optimization potential may be explored in:
   - moving the solver communication from the compute clock domain into the slow clock domain (which is currently only used for system services such as the fan control), and